linuxmao-org/VL1-emulator/README.md

 **development**

+- eliminated an audible click when retriggering a voice
 - edited the picture to remove the brand name of the original instrument
 - supported automation recording
 - added tooltips to facilitate reading